jro31/jethro-codes/_articles/projects/meals-of-change.md

 But for however improved the Rails code within it was, the front-end was built with jQuery.

-At this point, never having taken the time to grasp the basic workings of React, I found jQuery far easier to work with, despite the way that people spoke about it online as some archaic language.
+At this point, having never had the time to grasp the basic workings of React, I found jQuery far easier to work with, despite the way that people spoke about it online as some archaic language.

 _"Hey... it works for me"_, I thought to myself.